Featured Resident Profiles

 Why did you choose UW Psychiatry?

 UW has the best opportunities for working with and training in indigenous communities that were just unparalleled by other programs.
-The experiences UW offers across the psychiatry spectrum give us the freedom to find our niche in very supportive learning environment.
+The experiences UW offers across the psychiatry spectrum give us the freedom to find our niche in a very supportive learning environment.
 Seattle is a great city in a beautiful region with so much nature to explore.
-Our cohort is full of fantastic people that have been fun and supportive as we’ve gone through training and the large class size makes our call schedules very manageable.
+Our cohort is full of fantastic people that have been fun and supportive as we’ve gone through training and the large size makes our call schedules very manageable.

 Career Goals